 Top of camera controls (left) – Exposure Mode Dial

 The dial that controls the camera’s exposure settings may be found on the top of the device, to the left.
-The Canon 5D Mark II is distinguished from other, less costly models in that it does not have the automatic scene options known as “Basic mode.”
-The Canon EOS 5D Mark II does not have a completely automated mode, but it does include a Creative Auto (CA) mode, which was initially introduced on the Canon EOS 50D.
+The Canon 5D Mark II is distinguished from other, less costly models because it does not have the automatic scene options known as “Basic mode.”
+The Canon EOS 5D Mark II does not have a completely automated mode, but it includes a Creative Auto (CA) mode, initially introduced on the Canon EOS 50D.

-This provides a more user-friendly interface that gives the user the ability to configure the exposure in terms of the image output they want, rather than in terms of the exposure parameters themselves.
-P, Tv, Av, and M are the typical program, semi-automatic, and fully manual shooting modes that are available on the Canon 5D Mark II.
+This provides a more user-friendly interface that allows the user to configure the exposure in terms of the image output they want rather than the exposure parameters themselves.
+P, Tv, Av, and M are the specific program, semi-automatic, and fully manual shooting modes available on the Canon 5D Mark II.
 Other than that, the camera has a lot to offer.
-Additionally, it has three custom set modes, which is three more than the Mk I had previously.
+Additionally, it has three custom set modes, three more than the Mk I had previously.

 The use of automated modes